 The couple experienced immense challenges throughout their lives after a car crash in 1967 left them both with serious injuries.
 Despite this, they were determined to run their business in a way that helped young people to start their creative careers.

 Their gift to UAL ensures that the values that they held throughout their lives are continued today.
-Over five years, eight students each year will benefit from The Moorhouse Bursary and Scholarship Programme.
-Moorhouse Scholarships will be awarded to four MA Textile Design Students, and Moorhouse Bursaries will awarded to four undergraduate students who have come to UAL through the University’s outreach programme, Insights.
+Over 5 years, 8 students each year will benefit from The Moorhouse Bursary and Scholarship Programme.
+Moorhouse Scholarships will be awarded to four MA Textile Design Students, and Moorhouse Bursaries will awarded to 4 undergraduate students who have come to UAL through the University’s outreach programme, Insights.
 The scholarships will help towards tuition fees and living expenses.
 Applicants will be welcomed from those who would benefit from financial support.
 Home, EU and International students are eligible.

 David Crow, Pro Vice-Chancellor Student Experience and Head of Camberwell, Chelsea and Wimbledon Colleges, UAL:

 This extraordinarily generous gift from Tessa and Rodney Moorhouse will transform the lives of a number of students for years to come.
 It will provide fantastic opportunities for individuals to contribute to the creative industries who simply wouldn't be able to do so otherwise; and it will bring fresh voices to the creative landscape of the UK.

 Textile Design at Chelsea College of Arts, UAL is underpinned by sustainable and responsible approaches to design with a focus on the debate around environmental issues and the designer's role and responsibility in relation to this.

 Exhibition: The life and work of Rodney and Tessa Moorhouse